nstarman/bound-class/docs/index.rst

 Bound-Class
 ***********

-``bound-class`` provides tools for creating classes that are bound to the instance of another class: like bound methods but as customizable as a class; like nested classes but better.
+``bound-class`` provides tools for creating classes that are bound to another class' instances.
+In `Python`_, methods on a class are just functions, until an instance of the class is made and those 'unbound' methods are bound.
-What does this mean?
-It means it's not too hard to do
+``bound-class`` offers similar functionality for classes.

+TL;DR this means you can bundle related functionality and not overburden the namespace -- e.g. all plot methods can be grouped.

 .. code-block:: python

+   from bound_class.descriptors import InstanceDescriptor

-   class BoundPlotter(...):
+   class BoundPlotter(InstanceDescriptor):
-      def histogram(self):
+       def histogram(self, ...):
            ...

    @dataclass
    class DataClass:
        data: DataFrame

-      plot = BoundPlotter()  # knows about DataClass
+       plot = BoundPlotter()  # bound to instances of DataClass

    mydata = DataClass(...)